-- In a C++ program, semicolons are marks of the end of statements. - White spaces, tabs, and new lines do not affect the compilation and execution of a C++ program. - Except strings and preprocessor commands. - The following two programs are equivalent.
-Which one do you prefer?
+- In a C++ program, semicolons are marks of the end of statements. - White spaces, tabs, and new lines do not affect the compilation and execution of a C++ program. - Except strings and preprocessor commands. - The following two programs are equivalent: